 Skip to:

 Did you know that many people don’t like talking on the phone?
 Some even fear it!
-It can point to introversion or social anxiety, but notably, there are those who are perfectly fine conversing with others face to face but dread talking on the phone.
-Recently, studies have also shown that smartphone use for making calls among millennials is going down.
-This generation sees phone calls as “time-consuming and intrusive” and prefer using text and email.
+It can point to introversion or social anxiety, but notably, there are people who are perfectly fine conversing with others face to face but dread talking on the phone.
+This has something to do with relying solely on their hearing and speaking, which can be stressful for some.
+Another group that doesn’t like pone calls are millennials.
+Recent studies show this generation regards phone calls as “time-consuming and intrusive.”
+They prefer text and email over voice calls.

 Other reasons why people might hate phone calls: